dkelter17/nomz/_recipes/amazing-chicken-marinade.md

 ### Directions

-1. Mix all ingredients in large bowl
+1. Mix all ingredients in large bowl.
 2. Marinate in fridge for 8 hours or overnight.
 3. Grill or bake chicken.